spotinst/help/src/docs/ocean-cd/getting-started/old-080223_get-started.md

-# Get Started with Ocean CD
+# Get Started with Ocean CD-

 To get started with Ocean CD, you need to install the Ocean CD Operator and migrate your workload.
 The information below walks you through these procedures using the Spot console.